 - Top Hyperconverged Infrastructure Providers and Products

-The two other common approaches to data center architecture are converged infrastructure (which came first) and composable infrastructure.
-Converged infrastructure mainly involves gathering storage, networking, and compute resources in one hardware solution.
-It is a convenient IT infrastructure for businesses that want pre-configured or pre-installed systems.
+Before hyper-converged infrastructure, there was converged infrastructure (CI), which mainly involves gathering storage, networking, and compute resources in one hardware solution.
+This type of infrastructure is convenient for businesses that want pre-configured or pre-installed systems.

-Converged infrastructure helps data centers manage their IT resources in one infrequently changing system.
-Composability helps data centers manage their fast-changing application and workload needs.
-Hyperconverged infrastructure is a virtualization solution for businesses that need to scale their computing resources quickly.
+Hyper-converged infrastructure has the same goal—combining the three data center technologies into one solution—but uses virtualization to accomplish it.
+Converged infrastructure helps data centers manage IT resources in one infrequently changing system, while HCI is a virtualization solution for businesses that need to scale computing resources quickly.
 Hyperconverged platforms work well within software-defined environments, which use virtualization heavily.

 Nutanix’s Acropolis Operating System (AOS) is an exceptional solution for data center management and high-performance applications.
 AOS creates a virtual server that can scale when new resources are needed.
-Nutanix has its own hypervisor, too, known as AHV.
-AHV supports most Linux and Windows systems.
+Nutanix has its own hypervisor, too, known as AHV, which supports most Linux and Windows systems as well as most of the leading hypervisors on the market, including VMware, Microsoft, and Citrix.

 Dell EMC VxRail

-For businesses that use VMware technology heavily, Dell EMC VxRail offers multiple integrations with the virtualization software.
-This includes VSan, another product on this list, which supports HCI environments.
+Dell EMC VxRail offers multiple integrations with virtualization software, including VSan, which supports HCI environments.
 VxRail also offers VMware Tanzu, a Kubernetes solution that comes in three different options, depending on companies’ needs for cloud, traditional app development, hybrid cloud, PaaS, or native Kubernetes pods.

 VxRail performs extensive testing for the system, validating clusters and testing hardware.
-Users can quickly deploy virtual machines and environments.
+It’s also used for compute-dense applications, traditional app hosting, and hybrid-cloud architectures.

-VxRail is also able to run SAP HANA, a relational database management system.
-Enterprises that have intensive storage needs such as AI, video, and media streaming will benefit from Dell EMC storage products, including VxRail.
+VxRail is also able to run—and offer certifications for—SAP HANA, a relational database management system, making it a good fit for enterprises with intensive storage needs like AI, video, and media streaming.
 Dell also recently added disaggregation to VxRail, allowing users to separate storage and compute resources.

 NetApp HCI clusters are managed by VMware VCenter, and NetApp uses VMware as its virtualization platform.
 Users can scale their storage and compute resources separately, a helpful money-saving feature that decreases overprovisioning and keeps unnecessary storage costs down.

-Users find HyperFlex easy to set up and begin using.
-They have the choice to create multiple data stores for their important data, rather than being restricted to one pool.
-HyperFlex can be deployed at edge sites, managed by Cisco Intersight, a cloud-based infrastructure and workload platform.
-Users also have access to Kubernetes through Intersight.
+HyperFlex is relatively easy to set up and use.
+Users can choose to create multiple data stores for important data rather than being restricted to a single pool.
+It can be deployed at edge sites, managed by Cisco Intersight, a cloud-based infrastructure and workload platform that also provides access to Kubernetes.

 Microsoft Azure Stack HCI

-Azure Stack HCI is a cloud-based recovery and monitoring solution that can be run on premises.
-Azure Stack HCI runs Windows and Linux virtual machines in either a data center or an edge environment.
+Azure Stack HCI is a cloud-based solution for hosting virtualized Windows and Linux workloads and their storage in hybrid environments.
 Microsoft calls its hybrid-cloud style service simply “Azure hybrid.”
-The HCI solution also integrates with other Azure programs, like virtual machines, and all of these Azure programs can be managed alongside the Stack.
-This includes Azure Backup, which is available to HCI users.
+The HCI solution also integrates with other Azure programs, like virtual machines, and all of these Azure programs can be managed alongside the Azure Stack—including Azure Backup, which is available to HCI users.

 StarWind Hyper Converged Appliance (HCA)

-With its all-flash, simple hyperconverged system and comparatively low prices, StarWind is the ideal HCI for smaller enterprises that still need exceptional performance and support.
-A hyperconverged appliance, or HCA, is composed of two servers.
-Clusters are also composed of two nodes for failover: if one node fails, the other can take over.
+With its all-flash, simple hyper-converged system and comparatively low prices, StarWind is an excellent choice for smaller enterprises that need exceptional performance and support.
+The vendor’s hyperconverged appliance, or HCA, is composed of two servers, and clusters are composed of two nodes for failover—if one node fails, the other takes over.

-StarWind Command Center, a management console that allows users to monitor their HCA performance, has an HTML5 web interface.
-StarWind uses Intel Optane technology for persistent memory and Dell EMC servers.
-StarWind reduces TCO and IT management costs, according to the vendor, and also offers free configuration and deployment — this is a big deal for smaller businesses.
-It’s one of the less expensive HCI solutions, according to users who benefitted both from the features and the lower cost.
-Users also reported that they received good support from StarWind’s team.
+StarWind Command Center, a management console that allows users to manage and monitor HCA performance, has a web user interface, and StarWind uses Intel Optane technology for persistent memory.
+The vendor also offers free configuration and deployment, which is a boon for smaller businesses, as it’s one of the less expensive HCI solutions.
+StarWind’s support team is well reviewed by customers.

-HPE’s all-flash array, acquired in 2017 when HPE purchased storage company Nimble, uses what HPE calls dHCI, or disaggregated hyper-converged infrastructure. dHCI, not quite converged or hyper-converged infrastructure, allows users to scale which aspect — storage, compute, or networking — they want when they want.
+HPE’s all-flash array, acquired in 2017 when HPE purchased storage company Nimble, uses what the vendor calls dHCI, or disaggregated hyper-converged infrastructure.
+Not quite either converged or hyper-converged infrastructure, dHCI allows users to scale which component they want when necessary: storage, computing, or networking.

-Customers also take advantage of intelligent predictive platform HPE InfoSight, which notifies customers when problems arise, applications go down, or the array needs to scale to compensate for growth.
-HPE InfoSight connects directly to the dHCI stack.
+HPE also offers an artificial intelligence (AI) driven predictive platform, HPE InfoSight, which notifies customers when problems arise, applications go down, or the array needs to scale to compensate for growth.
+HPE InfoSight connects directly to the dHCI stack, allowing for cross-stack analytics.

 Nimble provides disaster recovery replication snapshots, including for Hyper-V virtual machines.
-The replication snapshots can be extended to storage arrays in other physical locations.
+Replication snapshots can be extended to storage arrays in other physical locations.

-Among other technologies — SSD and HDD included — Pivot3 uses NVMe flash.
-Pivot3 prioritizes storage for business critical applications, using QoS policies to distribute workloads where they will perform best.
-Pivot3 storage and compute can scale independently, allowing users to save money on capacity for either resource.
+Pivot3 prioritizes storage for business critical applications using quality of service (QoS) policies to distribute workloads where they will perform best.
+Pivot3 storage and computing components can scale independently, allowing users to save money on capacity for either resource.

-VMware vSAN is a software-defined storage platform that supports HCI environments.
-Aggregated data storage devices form a virtual storage pool. vSAN integrates with Vsphere, providing cloud virtualization for servers.
-The main benefit of using this HCI is its direct integration with other VMware products.
+VMware vSAN is a software-defined storage platform that supports HCI environments using aggregated data storage devices to form a virtual storage pool.
+The main benefit of using this HCI is its direct integration with other VMware products. vSAN integrates with Vsphere, VMware’s cloud computing virtualization platform, and runs as a distributed layer of software within the company’s ESXi hypervisor.

-Users can learn to manage and configure their own vSAN cluster.
-VMware provides a File Service for sharing files within the Network File System. vSAN can be deployed to top public cloud solutions, and it integrates with Tanzu, VMware’s container and VM management solution. vSAN can also be used for disaster recovery.
+Users can manage and configure their own vSAN cluster.
+VMware provides a File Service for sharing files within the Network File System, with one dedicated File Sharing VM (FSVM) on each host. vSAN can be deployed to top public cloud solutions, and it integrates with Tanzu, VMware’s container and virtual machine management solution. vSAN can also be used for disaster recovery.